Characters in Romeo and Juliet: Romeo

 In the beginning of the play, Romeo, the male protagonist, pines for an unrequited love, Rosaline.
-To cheer him up, his cousin and friend Benvolio and Mercutio take him to the Capulets' celebration in disguise, where he meets and falls in love with the Capulets' only daughter, Juliet.
+To cheer him up, his cousin and friend Benvolio, and Mercutio, the Prince's nephew, take him to the Capulets' celebration in disguise, where he meets and falls in love with the Capulets' only daughter, Juliet.
 Later that night, he and Juliet meet secretly and pledge to marry, despite their families' long-standing feud.
-They marry the following day, but their union is soon thrown into chaos by their families; Juliet's cousin Tybalt duels and kills Romeo's friend Mercutio, throwing Romeo into such a rage that he kills Tybalt, and the Prince of Verona subsequently banishes him.
+They marry the following day, but their union is soon thrown into chaos by their families; Juliet's cousin Tybalt duels and kills Mercutio, throwing Romeo into such a rage that he kills Tybalt, and the Prince of Verona subsequently banishes him.
 Meanwhile, Juliet's father plans to marry her off to Paris, a local aristocrat, within the next few days, threatening to turn her out on the streets if she doesn't follow through.
 Desperate, Juliet begs Romeo's confidant, Friar Laurence, to help her to escape the forced marriage.
 Laurence does so by giving her a potion that puts her in a deathlike coma.
 The plan works, but too soon for Romeo to learn of it; he genuinely believes Juliet to be dead, and so resolves to commit suicide, by drinking the bottle of poison (illegally bought from the Apothecary upon hearing the news of Juliet's "death").
 Romeo's final words were "Thus with a kiss I die".
 He kills himself at Juliet's grave, moments before she awakes; she kills herself in turn shortly thereafter.

 Benvolio

 Montague's nephew and Romeo's cousin.
 Benvolio and Romeo are both friends of Mercutio, a kinsman to Prince Escalus.
 Benvolio seems to have little sympathy with the feud, trying unsuccessfully to back down from a fight with Tybalt, and the duels that end in Mercutio and Tybalt's death.
 Benvolio spends most of Act I attempting to distract his cousin from his infatuation with Rosaline, but following the first appearance of Mercutio in I.iv, he and Mercutio become more closely aligned until III.i.
 In that scene, he drags the fatally wounded Mercutio offstage, before returning to inform Romeo of Mercutio's death and the Prince of the course of Mercutio's and Tybalt's deaths.
 Benvolio then disappears from the play (though, as a Montague, he may implicitly be included in the stage direction in the final scene "Enter Lord Montague and others", and he is sometimes doubled with Balthasar).
-Though he ultimately disappears from the play without much notice, he is a crucial character if only in that he is the only child of the new generation from either family to survive the play (as Romeo, Juliet, Paris, Mercutio, and Tybalt are dead).
+He ultimately disappears from the play without much notice, but is unique in that he is the only child of the new generation from either family to survive the play (as Romeo, Juliet, Paris, Mercutio, and Tybalt are dead).

-In 1968, in Franco Zeffirelli's film adaptation of the play, the part of Benvolio is played by Bruce Robinson.